Get

 Like males, female Siamese cats make truly wonderful companions for the right people.
 As the perfect cuddle buddies, they enjoy spending a lot of time with or simply being around their people.
 Siamese male and female cats often won’t hesitate to hop up on your lap at any time of day or sleep next to you at night.

-Some owners and breeders report that female Siamese cats are, on average, a little less “in-your-face” than males and view them as more independent.
-Of course, this is just a generalization, but you’re more likely to meet a slightly more reserved, less needy female Siamese than male.
-This may be because males are reputed to get super friendly after neutering, whereas females mellow out more.
+Some owners and breeders anecdotally report that female Siamese cats are a little less “in-your-face” than males and view them as more independent.
+Of course, this is just a generalization, but you may be more likely to meet a slightly more reserved, less needy female Siamese than a male.
+This may be because males are believed to get friendlier after neutering, whereas females mellow out more, although there is no scientific backing for these claims.

 Siamese cat in the barn